Kuberwastaken/sacredsteps-landing/DEPLOYMENT.md

 1. **Deploy via GitHub** (Recommended):
    - Push your code to GitHub
    - Connect your GitHub repo to Vercel
-   - Vercel will automatically deploy
+   - Vercel will automatically detect the configuration

 2. **Deploy via CLI**:
    ```bash